alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 There is no way to know which structs or variables are defined in which files, since they are exported whenever they use capitals.
-The only rule is that test files end with `_test.go`, a practice that I happen to dislike.
+The only rule is that test files end with `_test.go`, and I happen to dislike separating tests from code.
+ಠ_ಠ

 ### Package Manager, or Lack Thereof